ViaVersionAddons/ViaChatFixer/README.md

 ## Downloads

-You can download releases and find more information on SpigotMC: https://www.spigotmc.org/resources/viachatfixer.61955/
+You can download releases and find more information on [SpigotMC](https://www.spigotmc.org/resources/viachatfixer.61955/).

 ## Installation

 Just put the ViaChatFixer jar in your plugins folder.
 Currently this plugin only works on Spigot, but Sponge support should be added soon.
 This plugin can work with BungeeCord as long as ViaVersion and this plugin are on the Spigot servers.